Quack Villain

 1) The discoverer pitches the claim directly to the media.

-2) The discoverer says that a powerful establishment is trying to suppress his or her work.
+2) The discoverer claims that a powerful establishment is attempting to suppress their work.

 3) The scientific effect involved is always at the very limit of detection.